Jemoka/blag/content/posts/KBhsoftware_dev_starter_pack.md

 GitHub is a website where people like to back up their code.
 [Here's my profile on GitHub.](https://github.com/Jemoka/)

 Managing Git is pretty...
 Involved.
 It, for instance, assumes familiarity with the Terminal as described above.
-I suggest learning it, though: [learn git](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/) and [learn GitHub.](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources)
+I suggest learning it, though.
+Here are some good resources:

+-   Morgan's [very very good](https://github.com/morgansierrasnyder/git-going) git tutorial...
+On GitHub!
+-   And [this article](https://www.freecodecamp.org/news/10-important-git-commands-that-every-developer-should-know/) on some commands you should know!

 ## Industry-Specific Skills {#industry-specific-skills}